rams3s/rust-ebookshelf/README.md

-# The Rust Bookshelf
+# The Rust eBookshelf

-This repositoy/project aims at providing the community with nightly builds of all official rust mdbooks in epub format.
+This [project](https://rust-ebookshelf.github.io) aims at providing the community with nightly builds of all official rust mdbooks in epub format.

-Please check <https://rust-bookshelf.github.io> if you're looking for the books to download.
+It is born out of the difficulty I encountered when starting my rust apprenticeship to find recent ebook versions of the official documentation.

+If you encounter any issue, have any suggestion or would like to improve this site, please file an issue or create a pull request.

+If you find this useful, please let me know so by saying hi on twitter [@Rams3s](https://twitter.com/Rams3s) ;)